 Not to throw my parents under the bus, mind you.
 Loose parenting was without a doubt the norm in my day.
-Like most kids back then, as a young child I learned to ride a bike without a bike helmet.
-I learned to ski without a ski helmet.
+Like most kids back then, I learned to ride a bike without a bike helmet.
+I learned to ski without a helmet as well.
 Every kid I knew ate peanuts (and gluten, lactose and everything else we could inhale).
 Most kids were a bit hyper and yet, as far as I knew, none were regularly medicated.

 As grade-schoolers, my friends and I walked to the bus stop unaccompanied by parents.
-We rode our bikes around the neighborhood, to the mall and all over town.
+We rode our bikes around the neighborhood and all over town.
 As pre driving teenagers, we regularly took the bus downtown to hangout.
 All activities were unsupervised and there were no cell phones or other means of direct communication with actual adults.
 We were simply told to be home by dinner.

 Not that there weren’t legitimate dangers to be concerned with.
 The violent crime rate in the 1980’s was significantly higher than it is now.
-I vividly recall visiting relatives in New York and how concerned they were about which part of town we planned going to.
-Though no kids I knew got abducted, allegedly some boys in my little league baseball organization were molested.
 I knew two kids that died from ski accidents.
 A family friend lost their son to drunk driving.
 One kid in my high school was hit by a train and killed.
 Several kids from a local school were killed in a tragic mountaineering accident.